10 Types of Insurance You Need to Know

 Health insurance covers medical expenses, including routine check-ups, emergency services, and specialist treatments.
 Health insurance can significantly reduce healthcare costs, making it more accessible.
 You can get private plans, employer-provided policies, or government health programs like Medicare and Medicaid.

 These plans differ in premiums, deductibles, copays, and coverage limits.
 Health insurance coverage can be a huge employer benefit, and plans can vary tremendously among employers.
-It is essential to understand your plan’s specifics, including what services are covered, who are the preferred healthcare providers, and out-of-pocket costs.
+It is essential to understand your plan’s specifics, including what services are covered, who the preferred healthcare providers are, and out-of-pocket costs.
 Health insurance helps manage healthcare costs and promotes regular health check-ups and early treatment, contributing to overall well-being.

 Example: You get very sick and must visit the emergency room.